Renormalizing one-point probability distribution function for cosmological counts in cells: Comparison with N-body data

-Another uncertainty comes from various choices that we had to make in constructing the counterterm stress tensor.
-One of them is the choice of the shell-crossing momentum $\ksc$ which, as pointed out in Sec.~\ref{sec:ksc}, is not unique.
+Our counterterm model involves several choices which are not unique.
+One of them is the choice of the shell-crossing momentum $\ksc$.
 We have re-fitted the PDF using alternative definitions of $\ksc$ which we implemented by replacing the growth factor $D_*$ in the counterterm sources (\ref{eftpar}) with $D_{\paral}$ or $D_\perp$ defined in appendix~\ref{app:ksc}.
 We found almost identical results: the best-fit PDFs differ from our baseline model by less than $1\%$ even at the tails.
 This robustness with respect to the choice of $\ksc$ is partially due to the small best-fit value of $(m-2)$ in the Planck cosmology which suppresses the sensitivity of the PDF to the position-dependent growth factor.

-One more choice is the split of the counterterm stress into kinetic and potential parts with independent coefficients $\zeta^\sigma$ and $\zeta^\Phi$.
-Our results confirm that this split is physically motivated.
-Note that the best-fit values of $\zeta^\sigma$ and $\zeta^\Phi$ differ both in magnitude and in sign implying that it would be impossible to describe PDF with a single coefficient.
-On the other hand, introducing more free parameters\footnote{Recall that the most general expression for the counterterm stress allowed by EFT can contain arbitrary functions of the density and the tidal tensor.} would not add anything to the quality of the fit.
+One more choice is the split of the counterterm stress into kinetic and potential parts with independent amplitudes $\zeta^\kin$ and $\zeta^\pot$.
+One may wonder if this freedom can be reduced.
+We study this possibility in appendix~\ref{app:comp} where we find that setting one of $\zeta^\kin$ or $\zeta^\pot$ to zero can actually provide a good quality of the fit.
+Moreover, the counterterm prefactor for $\zeta^\pot=0$ happens to be very close to the Model 2 of \cite{Ivanov:2018lcg} which explains the phenomenological success of this model.
+On the other hand, a reduce model with $\zeta^\kin=\zeta^\pot$ cannot reproduce the data with required precision.
+All in all, we believe that keeping $\zeta^\kin$ and $\zeta^\pot$ as independent free parameters is physically motivated and more precise data may require non-zero values for both of them.
+On the other hand, introducing more free parameters\footnote{Recall that the most general expression for the counterterm stress allowed by EFT can contain arbitrary functions of the density and the tidal tensor.} is unlikely to add anything to the quality of the fit.